torvalds/linux/Documentation/arch/x86/amd-memory-encryption.rst

 of cacheable RMP segments (CPUID 0x80000025_EBX[9:0]) if the number of cacheable RMP segments is a hard limit (CPUID 0x80000025_EBX[10]).

-The current Linux support relies on BIOS to allocate/reserve the memory for the segmented RMP (the bookkeeping area, RST, and all segments), build the RST and to set RMP_BASE, RMP_END, and RMP_CFG appropriately.
-Linux uses the MSR values to locate the RMP and determine the size and location of the RMP segments.
-The RMP must cover all of system memory in order for Linux to enable SEV-SNP.
+The current GNU/Linux support relies on BIOS to allocate/reserve the memory for the segmented RMP (the bookkeeping area, RST, and all segments), build the RST and to set RMP_BASE, RMP_END, and RMP_CFG appropriately.
+GNU/Linux uses the MSR values to locate the RMP and determine the size and location of the RMP segments.
+The RMP must cover all of system memory in order for GNU/Linux to enable SEV-SNP.

 More details in the AMD64 APM Vol 2, section "15.36.3 Reverse Map Table",